skhatiri/Aerialist/README.md

 ### Local Test Execution

 **Note:** Installing [PX4-Autopilot](https://github.com/PX4/PX4-Autopilot), [PX4-Avoidance](https://github.com/PX4/PX4-Avoidance) and their requirements including ROS and Gazebo could be problematic in many cases.
-We only suggest this full installation to the users who needs direct visual access to the simulator or are curious to visually monitor the UAVs during the flight.
-Othervise, test execution, extracting the flight logs and ploting them can be achieved by the [docker exection](#docker-test-execution) as well.
+We only suggest this full installation to users who need direct visual access to the simulator or are curious to visually monitor the UAVs during the flight.
+Otherwise, test execution, extracting the flight logs, and plotting them can be achieved by the [docker exection](#docker-test-execution) as well.

 - We have prepared a ready-to-use virtual machine ([download link](https://zhaw-my.sharepoint.com/:f:/g/personal/mazr_zhaw_ch/EnxLqlyju6RMhUYV_SXTqBEBfxundq_-X67eRQAwCPjHvg?e=9953JZ)) to help users onboaord fast.
-You can move on to using [dockerized test executions](#docker-test-execution) if you don'n need the simulation visualizations anymore.
+You can move on to using [dockerized test executions](#docker-test-execution) if you don't need the simulation visualizations any more.

-If you prefer to run the simulations and PX4 on your own machine, follow [PX4 instalation guide](./docs/PX4_installation.md).
+If you prefer to run the simulations and PX4 on your own machine, follow [PX4 installation guide](./docs/PX4_installation.md).

 - Requirements:
   - Ubuntu 18

 1. We have prepared a [bashsript](./setup_script/full_setup.sh) to automate all the steps of installing PX4 and Aerialist in one shot.
 [Follow the instructions](./docs/PX4_installation.md#instalation-using-bash-script).

-- You can also follow a [step by step guide](./docs/PX4_installation.md#step-by-step-instlation) if needed.
+- You can also follow a [step-by-step guide](./docs/PX4_installation.md#step-by-step-instlation) if needed.

 2. Clone this repository and cd into its root directory
 3. `pip3 install -r requiremetns.txt`